LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 0.0

 **Description:** The follow-up instant threshold in grams per second.
 Measured site-level emissions must be above the follow-up threshold before a candidate site becomes immediately available for flagging.
 If _follow_up.instant_threshold_type_ is "absolute", the numeric value indicates the follow-up threshold in grams per second.
-If "relative", the numeric value is passed to a function that calculates emission rate that corresponds to a desired proportion of total emissions for a given leak size distribution.
+If "relative", the numeric value is passed to a function that calculates the emission rate that corresponds to a desired proportion of total emissions for a given leak size distribution.
 The function estimates the MDL needed to find the top X percent of sources for a given leak size distribution.
 For example, given a proportion of 0.01 and a leak-size distribution, this function will return an estimate of the follow-up threshold that will ensure that all leaks in the top 1% of leak sizes are found.

 **Notes on acquisition:** No data acquisition required.